Office Technician Certificate

 These skills facilitate the student's entry into the job market, and completing an associate degree can lead to job advancement.
-These certificate courses naturally feed into the Administrative Office Technology and Office Management concentration of the General Business associate degree programs.
+These certificate courses naturally feed into the Administrative Office Technology and Office Management concentration of the Business Administration associate degree programs.

 |REQUIRED COURSE INFORMATION|

 |CPT 101||Introduction to Computers||3.0|

 |CPT 274||Advanced Microcomputer Spreadsheets||3.0|